cjohnson74/C_Sharp-Jokes-App/README.md

 ## Personally this app is a fun way for me to add C# to my language tool belt.
 This application is one of the first of many projects I will create with the language.

-# Teachniques and Technollgies Utilized
+# Teachniques and Technologies Utilized
 - CRUD
 - ASP.NET Core
 - Models Views Controllers (MVC)